A detailed look at the debate regarding the safety of microwave ovens which has raged for decades.

 Most experts say that microwave ovens don’t give off enough energy to damage the genetic material (DNA) in cells so they can’t cause cancer.
 Microwaves heat food, but do not make any changes to it that aren’t made in any other cooking method.
 So they do not make food any more likely to cause cancer.

-The FDA claims that the most common health hazard of microwave ovens includes burns from hot food, splattering grease, or steam.
-Dr. Weil also points out that the greatest dangers with microwaves are from uneven cooking, exploding/splattering, and the use of plastic containers and plastic wrap transferring plastic molecules into food.
+The FDA claims that the most common health hazard of microwave ovens includes burns from hot food, splattering grease, or being burned by steam.
+Dr. Weil also points out that the greatest dangers with microwaves are from uneven cooking, exploding/splattering food, and the use of plastic containers and plastic wrap transferring plastic molecules into food.

-It’s best to consider the sources of each camp.
-The anti-microwave camp tends to rely on the Powerwatch summary of old Russian studies and un-reviewed reports by Kopp and Hertel.
-Those claiming that microwaves are safe are backed by federal agencies, university studies, and safety experts.
+It is best to consider the sources of each camp in this debate.
+The anti-microwave camp tends to rely on the Powerwatch summary of old Russian studies and reports by Kopp and Hertel that have not been peer-reviewed in legitimate scientific journals.
+Those claiming that microwaves are safe are backed by multiple federal agencies, university studies, and safety experts.

-Although it appears that both sides of this issue can cite studies as proof that they are right, a vast majority of scholars, researchers, federal agencies, and those in the medical field believe microwave ovens are safe.
+Although it appears that both sides of this issue can cite studies as proof that they are right, a vast majority of scholars, researchers, federal agencies, and those in the medical field have deemed microwave ovens to be safe.